bdsmith147/2022-Quanta-Student-Symposium/README.md

 [Here is a floor map](https://drive.google.com/file/d/1Ue836NAYcpQMcsH6iVaPASuLMy2lKh5S/view?usp=sharing), with the hallway and room indicated.

-:point_right: Note that portions of ECHA are currently under rennovation. :construction: Please stay clear of these areas.
+Note that portions of ECHA are currently under rennovation. :construction: Please stay clear of these areas.

 <br>